Economic hardship: Workers in Bolgatanga advocate 50 per cent salary increase

 “I have had to manage with the little he provides; for instance, if I used to spend GH₵50.00 a day, now I have to adjust and make do with either GH₵30 or GH₵20,” she said.

-Ms. Daameba, who is on an internship at the Regional Hospital in Bolgatanga, said she used to spend GH₵4.00 to, and from work, “But now I spend GH₵10.00.
+Ms Daameba, who is on internship at the Regional Hospital in Bolgatanga, said she used to spend GH₵4.00 to, and from work, “But now I spend GH₵10.00.
 I am not working, am on internship, so you can imagine.”

-Mr. Samuel Adongo, a teacher, said, “We cannot even afford fuel for our motorbikes.
-I traveled from Winkogo to Tongo, I cannot buy fuel to return.
+Mr Samuel Adongo, a teacher, said, “We cannot even afford fuel for our motorbikes.
+I travelled from Winkogo to Tongo, I cannot buy fuel to return.

-“Even feeding our children before they go to school is a problem.
-This is not about politics, ordinary citizens are feeling economic hardship, so the government must do something to help us,” he said.
+“Even to feed our children before they go to school is a problem.
+This is not about politics, ordinary citizens are feeling the economic hardship, so the government must do something to help us,” he said.

-Mr. Adongo said, “I will advocate for a salary increment, in fact, it should be up to 50 percent because the cost of items had doubled.
+Mr Adongo said, “I will advocate for salary increment, in fact it should be up to 50 per cent because cost of items had doubled.
 A bag of cement is between GH₵93.00 and GH₵95.00.

 “So assuming my salary is GH₵1000.00, today, how many bags of cement can I buy?
 Does that mean I have to keep staying in a rented room till I retire?
-We need a 50 percent salary increase so we can survive,” the teacher insisted.
+We need 50 per cent salary increase so we can survive,” the teacher insisted.

 Madam Augustina Ajuidiok, a shop owner in the Tongo Township, said the cost of buying provisions from Bolgatanga to Tongo had doubled, owing to the high cost of fuel.

 “People are not buying items as they used to.
-Sometimes I see that they want the items, but they just cannot afford them.”
+Sometimes I see that they want the items, but they just cannot afford.”